How to Choose the Perfect Travel Litterboxes for Your Trip

 Made to Last - Material Quality

-Polyeaster with PVC coating offers the ideal balance of waterproofing and durability.
+Polyester with PVC coating offers the ideal balance of waterproofing and durability.
 It's the material used on premium duffel bags (the part that touches the floor.
-It doesn't get scratch easy and prevents liquid from sipping through.
+It doesn't get scratched easily and prevents liquid from seeping through.

 Leak-proof construction